App Guide

 What is an App?

-An ELVA app is a python module
+An ELVA app is a Python namespace package

 - defining the functionality - either as a